NCEAS/morpho/README.txt

 If this is the first time you have launched Morpho, you will see a "New Profile" dialog box.
 Profiles are Morpho's way of keeping your data separate from other people's data on your computer in case more than one person uses Morpho on your computer.
 Simply fill in the forms and the profile will be created for you.

-When asked for information about your KNB Metacat account, simply fill in your username and organization from your KNB account.
-If you do not have a  KNB account you can get one at the KNB website (http://knb.ecoinformatics.org) by filling out a simple registration form.
+If you do not have a KNB account you can get one at the KNB website (http://knb.ecoinformatics.org).
 This account allows you to collaborate with other researchers and share and exchange data securely.

 Further help information, including a tutorial, can be found in the Morpho "Help..." menu once you can see the main screen.
 [You can also use a browser to open the file "index.html" which is in the "docs/user/" subdirectory.]